Just the Facts

 - Because of the many coding shortcuts available, C is not always friendly to new users - hence the need for comments!

 Something that I have heard from a number of self proclaimed C gurus that strikes terror into my heart is that C is "self documenting".
 I cannot emphasize enough that there is NO SUCH THING as self documenting C code.
-It doesn't matter how well structured a piece of code is or how well its variables and functions are named.
-If you come back to code you wrote one year ago, you will have trouble figuring out exactly what you were doing without comments.
+It doesn't matter how well structured a piece of code is or how well its variables and functions are named; if you come back to code you wrote one year ago, you will have trouble figuring out exactly what you were doing without comments.

 C is a very flexible language that enables you to write some very powerful but terse lines of code.
 On their own, they are not too difficult to work with, but once you combine many lines of code like this, a program can quickly grow to be totally incomprehensible.
-In fact, there is an anual contest (The International Obfuscated C Code Contest) where the most incomprehensible, yet elegant and functional code wins the prize.
-It is surprisingly easy to write incomprehensible code in C, though doing it at the level of the IOCCC contenstants requires incredible skill and cleverness.
+In fact, there is an annual contest (The International Obfuscated C Code Contest) where the most incomprehensible, yet elegant and functional code wins the prize.
+It is surprisingly easy to write incomprehensible code in C, though doing it at the level of the IOCCC contestants requires incredible skill and cleverness.